lewagon/dotfiles/04-Front-End/04-Middleman/06-Dataset/README.md

 ### Improvements

-We don't test this in the `specs` but you can implement the fact "compound" data attributes should be translated in `lowerCamelCase` keys:
+We don't test this in the `specs` but you can implement the translation of "compound" data attributes from `kebab-case` to `lowerCamelCase` keys:

 ```js
 const element = `<div class="card" data-meal-id="42">ANY CONTENT</div>`;